-As you become more confident that you’re conversions are sufficient, up your spending.
+As you become more confident that your conversions are sufficient, up your spending.
 That is as long as you can handle the influx of orders.

 Also, note that this isn’t a good long-term strategy.
 Your acquisition costs will be higher than they should be.
 Complement quick sales tactics with other strategies to keep costs low and profits high.

 Buys that Have a Decision Process

 You can still increase quick sales on purchases that require some thought and consideration.
 You just need to reach people at the right place in the buyer’s journey.

 That’s people who are already in the final stages of a buying decision.
 They’re already well aware of the problem your product/service solves.
 They’re also familiar with your brand.
 Or they can quickly assess you through social proof and great reviews.

 They’ve been doing their research.
 They’re ready to buy.

 Use ads to speak directly to people toward the end of the buyer’s journey.
 Encourage people who’ve been on the fence about taking the “leap” to buy a more complex or expensive product.

 This is yet another place where remarketing can be very effective.
 You’re targeting people who already know about your brand.